Skip to content

 Read and write files

-The container has a volume mounted in the host file system, which allows to read and write files to the container.
+The container has a volume mounted in the host file system, allowing reading and writing files to the container.

 await container.writeText("hello.txt", "Hello, world!")